 Step by Step Improvement

-Start with an naive implementation
+Start with a naive implementation

 My first release implemented the RaBitQ algorithm based on an algebra library called nalgebra.
 The main reason is that I need to use the QR decomposition to obtain the orthogonal matrix, which is the key step in the RaBitQ algorithm.
 Also, a mature linear algebra library provides many useful functions for manipulating the matrix and vectors, making it easier for me to implement the algorithm.
-Imagine that implementing an algorithm involving matrix multiplication, projection and decomposition in Python without numpy
+Imagine implementing an algorithm involving matrix multiplication, projection and decomposition in Python without numpy

 , it's a nightmare.